 The age of access control systems began in the 1960’s.
 Key card access control was an innovation that addressed problems associated with lost keys and enabled those in charge of security to add, allow, restrict or deny any person’s access to anywhere at any time.
 It also allowed for an audit trail that shows a report on people’s movements within premises.
 Installation of electronic access control eliminated the use of mechanical door locks and keys through the use of computers.

 You need credentials for key card access control.
 No, this does not mean your educational attainment or your degree.
 A credential can be a physical or tangible object, a piece of knowledge or a facet of a person’s physical make-up that allows access by a person to a facility or property.
-A credential could be a PIN (personal identification number), an access badge or a biometric feature such as a fingerprint.
+A credential could be a PIN (personal identification number), a badge or a biometric feature such as a fingerprint.
 The most typical is an access card otherwise known as a key card.

-In an electronic access system, credentials replaced mechanical keys.
+In an electronic door entry system, credentials replaced mechanical keys.
 These are used to grant access.
 When access is granted, the door is unlocked for a predetermined time and the entry or exit is recorded.
 If access is denied, the door remains locked and similarly, a record is made of an attempted access.
 As an added security measure, the key card entry system will monitor the door and sound an alarm if a door is forced open or held open too long after being unlocked.

 Early versions of entry systems used keypads with PIN codes.
 This was replaced by “swipe” or insert cards that had magnetic stripes.
 These were called “card keys” or “key cards”.
 To this day, these terms are still in use.
 Swipe cards were replaced with non-contact “proximity cards” as RFID technology replaced the early versions in the late 1970’s.
 This was because magnetic stripe cards can easily be copied and also can stop working if the magnetic strip is damaged.